mgao6767/mingze-gao/docs/posts/firm-historical-headquarter-state-from-10k/index.md

 In the Compustat database, a firm's headquarter state (and other identification) is in fact the *current* record stored in `comp.company`.
 This means once a firm relocates (or updates its incorporate state, address, etc.), all historical observations will be updated and not recording historical state information anymore.

 To resolve this issue, an effective way is to use the firm's historical SEC filings.
 You can follow my previous post [Textual Analysis on SEC filings](https://mingze-gao.com/posts/textual-analysis-on-sec-filings/) to extract the header information, which includes a wide range of meta data.
-Alternatively, the Unversity of Notre Dame's Software Repository for Accounting and Finance provides an [augmented 10-X header dataset](https://sraf.nd.edu/data/augmented-10-x-header-data/).
+Alternatively, the University of Notre Dame's Software Repository for Accounting and Finance provides an [augmented 10-X header dataset](https://sraf.nd.edu/data/augmented-10-x-header-data/).

 ## Do I have to use SEC filings?